ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-sked ine never to use to
+&quot;My mother asked ine never to use to
 bacco, I never totiehod it from that time
 to the present day; the asked mo not
 game, and 1 have never gambled, and